Elizabeth Charlotte, Madame Palatine: Marriage

 Liselotte was married in 1671 to the brother of King Louis XIV of France, Philippe I, Duke of Orléans, known as "Monsieur", the title given to the eldest brother of the King under the Ancien Régime.
 As wife of the Duke of Orléans, Liselotte assumed the style of Madame.
 This political union was conceived by Anna Gonzaga, Liselotte's aunt (as widow of Edward, Count Palatine of Simmern, Charles I Louis' younger brother) and an old friend of the Duke of Orléans; she negotiated the marriage contract, including the terms surrounding Liselotte's required conversion to Catholicism.
 Anna escorted Liselotte from Heidelberg to Paris.
 The wedding per procurationem took place on 16 November 1671 at the Cathedral of Saint Stephen in Metz by Bishop Georges d'Aubusson de La Feuillade; in representation of the groom was the Duke of Plessis-Praslin.
-The day before, she solemnly renounced her old Reformed faith and converted to the Roman Catholic faith.
+The day before, she solemnly renounced her old Reformed faith and converted to the Catholic faith.
 She met her husband, who was 12 years her senior, for the first time on 20 November 1671 in Châlons.

 Until her husband's death in 1701, she resided in her own apartments in her husband's residences, the Palais Royal in Paris, and the Château de Saint-Cloud.
 The couple lived mostly at the royal court, where they had to be present for about three-quarters of the year, first in the Château de Saint-Germain-en-Laye and, after its completion in 1682, in the Palace of Versailles, where they had two adjacent apartments in the main wing.
 They also had apartments in the Palace of Fontainebleau, where the court went in autumn for the hunting season.
 Liselotte (unlike her husband) took part in this tradition with enthusiasm.
 She often rode with the King through the woods and fields all day long, from morning to night, without being deterred by occasional falls or sunburn.
 From Fontainebleau, the couple made regular visits to Montargis Castle, which belonged to Monsieur and which, according to their marriage contract, would later fall to Madame as a widow's seat.
 Liselotte maintained her own court of 250 people, which cost 250,000 livres annually, while her husband maintained an even larger one.